Fairmont Opera House Board of Directors

 Section 4: The Treasurer shall present a monthly financial report to the Board of Directors and an Annual Financial Report to the members of the Opera House at the Annual Meeting.

 Section 1: The Executive Committee shall act for and on behalf of the Board of Directors when the Board is not in session, but shall be accountable to the Board for its action.
-It shall be composed of the President, Vice President, Secretary, Treasurer, and immediate Past President.
+It shall be composed of the President, Vice President, Secretary and Treasurer.
 The Executive Committee shall coordinate all committees and coordinate and administer the Executive Directors annual review.
 The Secretary will keep records and submit meeting minutes for the distribution to the board.

 Section 2: The Finance Committee shall include the treasurer who will serve as the Chair, an Endowment Committee Board Member, and up to 3 (three) members from the general membership.
 Duties include: